Home Page Site Map Useful Links Email Me Glossary Next Page

 The far right coin is quite different.
 It is a small silver diobol of Taras, sometimes called Tarentum, in Calabria, from the 4th century BCE.
 The head is that of Athena, wearing an ornate helmet.

-It was struck a little off centre and has suffered some damage to Athena's face, which reduced its price to something I could afford.
+It was struck a little off centre and has suffered serious damage to Athena's face, which reduced its price to something I could afford.
 Athena's helmet decoration is another hippocamp; this one, unlike Gallienus', has wings.

-On the left is another benign monster, the winged horse Pegasus (or Pegasos to the Greeks).
-This creature was said to have sprung, fully formed, from the neck of Medusa when her head was removed by Perseus.
 Pegasus was then just a wild creature, powerful and immortal but not dangerous or threatening.
 He was finally tamed by Bellerophon, using a golden bridle provided by Athena, and together, they were able to kill the dangerous Chimaera.
 (Despite what anyone might have seen on TV, Pegasus was not Hercules' mount.)

 Bellerophon and Pegasus went on to undertake many more successful quests, but unfortunately for him, Bellerophon's pride in his accomplishments eventually led him to anger Zeus, and he came to a miserable end.